 Recently I received an email from a friend asking what he can do to practice gratitude and mindfulness first thing every morning.
 He was looking for ideas that were simple and quick, so he could make this part of his daily routine.
 He found that when he practiced gratitude, his outlook changed.
 He was in a better mood, he had more energy, and he was more productive.
 He confessed he didn’t know whether it was a placebo effect or if there was actual science behind it, but it worked for him.

-A recent article published by Greater Good Magazine reported that practicing gratitude does in fact improve mental health.
-The research study conducted on 300 students at Berkeley University showed that when individuals wrote “gratitude letters” to themselves regularly, their mental health improved significantly.
-How?
-Through several studies, the practice of gratitude has been shown to increase positive outlook, improve physical health, and can even help you sleep better.
+These days, everyone seems to agree that practicing gratitude does, in fact, improve mental health.
+The practice of gratitude has been shown to increase positive outlook, improve physical health, and can even help you sleep better.

-Practicing gratitude does take work.
+Practicing gratitude takes focus.
 You have to put in the energy to strengthen your “gratitude muscle”.
 Here are 5 simple ways to add the practice of gratitude into your daily routine.

 - Resist the urge to look at your phone for at least 15 minutes.
 Here are some things you can do instead.